Nona (2021 film): Development

 On July 21, 2021, it was reported that Louis Gonzales would write and direct a CGI animated short film titled Nona.
 In September 2021, Gonzales described the short as "The story itself at its core is a grandmother and her grandchild bonding over wrestling".
 Gonzales' own grandmother visited him during his childhood and talked passionately about wrestling.

 He also "found it exciting to be presenting a grandmother that is not like the grandmas we're used to seeing."
 During the short's development, he discovered that his ideas were "pulling from [my] family.
 Like it was always my life –my people, my loves that kept coming back into the story, and kept feeding it".

 Music

 Cristy Road Carrera composed the music for Nona.
 The score was released on September 17, 2021.

 Track listing

 Release

 Nona was released on September 17, 2021, as a Disney+ exclusive film.

 Reception

 Bill Desowitz of IndieWire gave a positive review, saying Nona "leads to a satisfying compromise".
 Jon Hofferman, writing for Animation World Network, also gave a positive review, saying the short "combines childhood memories, family life, and wild takedown action".

+Accolades

+Nona was nominated at the 46th Humanitas Prize awards for best "Short Film" and at the 5th Hollywood Critics Association Film Awards for Best Short-Form (Animated).